Zähringen Castle

 In 1422 the Margrave of Baden acquired a part of the compound.
-The castle was definitely destroyed during the German Peasants' War in 1525.
+The castle was definitively destroyed during the German Peasants' War in 1525.

-In 1815 the castle hill became the property of the house of Baden and today the area belongs to the municipality of Gundelfingen.
+In 1815 the castle hill became the property of the house of Baden and today the area belongs to the municipality of Gundelfingen-Wildtal.

 What is still intact is a large round tower that was built in the 13th century.
 It has an observation deck that is surrounded by merlons.
 On the castle hill there is also a restaurant which provides diners with a view of the valley.

 The area is accessible by car only from Zähringen following the Pochgasse.